chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

 ### Certificate generation command

-    knife winrm certgen <options>
+    knife windows cert generate (options)

 The output of the command will be X509 certificate.
-The certificate will be generated in 2 formats:
+The certificate will be generated in 3 formats:
 - PKCS12: This should be added to the server's certificate store.
-- PEM: This is needed by the client.
+- PEM: This is needed by the client to connect to the server.
+- DER: This is available in an additional format but not needed for SSL setup using knife windows.

 The command will also print out the thumbprint of the certificate generated.
 The command can be run on any workstation.